 - Destiny 2’s future after Lightfall

-Lightfall was originally set to launch in 2022, with the preceding Witch Queen arriving in 2021.
-With the latter being pushed into 2022, though, Lightfall will now launch on February 28, 2023.
+Lightfall will officially launch on February 28, 2023.
+The expansion was originally set to launch in 2022, with the preceding Witch Queen arriving in 2021.
+With the latter being pushed into 2022, though.

 With Witch Queen adding another quartet of Season Passes, though, it’s likely players will have plenty to do in the interim.

-Check out the first trailer for Lightfall below, showing Guardians defending against an assault on the Last City.
+The initial reveal trailer shows Guardians defending against an assault on the Last City.
 Calus is back, and he’s got new friends, too.

 While Bungie was purchased by Sony in January 2022, both parties have expressed an interest in Destiny 2 remaining multiplatform — so don’t worry, Xbox players, you’re not going to be left behind (at least just yet).